 Every person with AS has a unique experience with its progression.
 People who achieve an early diagnosis and start treatment may slow or prevent advanced complications.

 Many people with AS never experience bamboo spine, as newer biologic medications have made it easier to manage the condition and prevent it from progressing.

 A healthy spine is made up of several

 Although a spine without AS looks straight from the back, there is an S-curve when viewed from the side.
 This offers optimal mobility and support.

-In bamboo spine, that chain of bones fuses together to make one long segment of bone.
-This causes changes in how the spine works, making it:
+In bamboo spine, that chain of bones fuses together to make

 - Less flexible.
 Bamboo spine does not support the same range of movement as a healthy spine.